Plastic Free July

 My advice: return these to the supplier - fingers crossed they can use them again.
 If not, then they ought to be responsible for getting them recycled or repurposed.
 They don't belong in landfill.

-The alternative: Can they be made from cardboard?
+The alternative: Can they be made from cardboard, or wood?
 Awapuni Nurseries have done a good job with packaging their seedlings in newspaper, with paper labels.
 All the packaging goes straight into the compost (and is often starting to break down already just from the moisture of the soil)

 My compromise this year is to use wooden coffee stirrers.
 Compostable, but they last just long enough to serve the purpose of identification.
 I'm looking for a source of these that have been used, and are now destined for composting.
 I can give them another life before they are tossed away.

-I sell my seedlings in larger boxes, some plastic some wooden.
+I sell my seedlings in larger boxes - some plastic some wooden.
 The plastic ones are light, durable, a fabulous size, deeper than most seedling trays, and I can grow 100 plants in each one.
 If you're going to use plastic, then let's at least minimise it.
-The wooden ones are custom made and beautiful.
-But they are heavy, and significantly more expensive.
-For now I offer both options.
+The wooden boxes are custom made and beautiful, but they are heavy, and significantly more expensive.
+For now I offer both options to customers.

 Bags of Potting Mix